sschmitt2/euchreLeague/DesignDocuments/applicationFlow.md

 1. User chooses login on the menu (available on homepage)
 1. User enters username and password on form and submits.
-1. If user is authenticated, the server will handle allowing access to edit pages.
-JDBCRealm used for authentication (users, users_roles, and roles table).
+1. If user is authenticated, the server will handle allowing access to view pages.
+JDBCRealm used for authentication (users and users_roles).
 1. If authentication fails, show error message/page.

 ##### Please note: Users must be logged in to see schedules, scores, stats, and leagues